Liam Rosenior: Hull City

-2013–14 season

-On 18 August 2013, Rosenior was an unused substitute as Hull lost 2–0 against Chelsea at Stamford Bridge on the opening weekend of the season.
 On 22 March 2014, Rosenior scored his only goal for Hull City when heading the rebound in from a Nikica Jelavić penalty that was saved by West Bromwich Albion goalkeeper Ben Foster.
-On 17 May 2014, he started in the 2014 FA Cup Final against Arsenal.
+On 17 May 2014, he started in the 2014 FA Cup final against Arsenal.

 On 28 May 2015, Hull City released Rosenior and five other players who were out of contract at the end of the 2014–15 season.

 Brighton & Hove Albion

 On 23 June 2015, Rosenior signed for Brighton & Hove Albion on a three-year deal following his release from Hull City.
 He retired from playing on 30 July 2018.